Lesley Atkinson-Baldwyn - Registered MBACP

 Training, qualifications & experience

 I completed my foundation degree at The University of Suffolk, gaining a Distinction, and am currently the Subject Ambassador for Counselling at the University

-I have completed a Diploma in Cognitive Behavioural Therapy (CBT) and have a certificate in Transactional Analysis.
+I have completed a Diploma in Cognitive Behavioural Therapy (CBT), hold a Diploma in Mindfulness Based CBT (Distinction) and have a certificate in Transactional Analysis.

 I have experience with a diverse range of clients including (but not limited to) those with addiction, anxiety, generalised anxiety disorder, relationship issues, family issues, work related stress, abuse, self harm, depression (including male), low self-esteem, betrayal and gender identity, alongside many others.

 My voluntary work has allowed me to develop skills and knowledge within larger organisations and provided depth and breadth to my experience and understanding.

 My latest role is as a volunteer counsellor for a large mental health charity.
 The service aims to provide the opportunity to talk about day to day difficulties such as relationship and family problems or personal crisis and, at the same time, help to resolve situations using the client's own insight and resources.

 I worked for over three and a half years at Iceni Ipswich with substance misusers and their family members.
 In addition I have helped set up the LGBT counselling service in Suffolk and currently co-ordinate the counselling provision.